 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
 Te Tiriti:Service providers recognise Māori mana motuhake (self-determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
-FA The Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights (the Code) is available in the information presented to residents and their families/whānau during entry to the service in language that they speak (Cantonese or Mandarin).
-The Code is also available in a written format in the Cantonese and Mandarin language, in addition to being displayed in English and te reo Māori.
+FA The Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights (the Code) is available in the information presented to residents and their families during entry to the service in language that they speak (a selection of Asian languages).
+The Code is displayed in English and te reo Māori.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
 As service providers: We ensure the people using our services are safe and protected from abuse.
-FA Fencible Manor's policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
-There are established policies, and protocols to respect resident's property, including an established process to manage and protect resident finances which are implemented.
-All staff at Fencible Manor Rest Home are trained in and aware of professional boundaries, as evidenced in orientation documents and ongoing education records.
-Staff demonstrated an understanding of professional boundaries when interviewed (two caregivers, one registered nurse, and one chef).
+FA Victoria Epsom's policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
+There are established policies, and protocols to respect resident's property, including an established process to manage and protect resident finances.
+All staff at Victoria Epsom Rest Home are trained in, and aware of professional boundaries as evidenced in orientation documents and ongoing education records.
+Staff demonstrated an understanding of professional boundaries when interviewed (three caregivers, registered nurse, and chef).
 Subsection 1.7: I am informed and able to make choices The people: I know I will be asked for my views.
 My choices will be respected when making decisions about my wellbeing.
 If my choices cannot be upheld, I will be provided with information that supports me to understand why.
 Te Tiriti: High-quality services are provided that are easy to access and navigate.
 Providers give clear and relevant messages so that individuals and whānau can effectively manage their own health, keep well, and live well.
-As service providers: We provide people using our services or their legal representatives with the information necessary to FA There are policies around informed consent.
+As service providers: We provide people using our services or their legal representatives with the information necessary to make informed decisions in accordance with their rights and their ability to exercise independence, choice, and FA There are policies around informed consent.
 Staff and management interviewed have a good understanding of the organisational process to ensure informed consent for all residents.
-Information related to consent is available in English and Chinese.
-Interviews with four family members, and two residents confirmed their choices regarding decisions and their wellbeing is respected.
+Interviews with two family members, and two residents confirmed their choices regarding decisions and their wellbeing is respected.